kvoon/Platformer-Game-Java-Project/README.md

 the creation process and allows you to add a new entity anywhere in its corresponding JSON array.

+### Tech Stack
+- Java: Used as the programming language to code the game.
+- JavaFX: Used to render the GUI.
+- Gradle: Used to automate the compilation and testing of the software package.

 ## Acknowledgements
 <a href="https://opengameart.org/content/top-down-2d-metal-box">Block png</a><br>